-Welcome to the EGRIP Camp (Rules and information)
+READ CAREFULLY THIS SECTION: Welcome to the EGRIP Camp (Rules and information)

-EGRIP camp main street 1st June 2015 with Main dome and two garages.
-The drill site and weatherports will be built to the right (photo: JPS).
+EGRIP camp at pull out August 2016 with Main dome and three garages and the cargo line. (photo: DDJ).

 The living conditions on the ice cap are quite different from those back home, therefore we would like to tell you some simple rules to follow.
 Some of them are even new for old-timers.